garris/BackstopJS/README.md

     "onReadyScript": "toggleButton"

 ### moving the bitmap directories (version 0.6.0+)
-By default, BackstopJS saves it's screenshots into `./backstopjs/bitmaps_reference/` and `./backstopjs/bitmaps_test/` in parallel with your `./backstop.js` config file.
+By default, BackstopJS saves its screenshots into `./backstopjs/bitmaps_reference/` and `./backstopjs/bitmaps_test/` in parallel with your `./backstop.js` config file.
 The location of these directories are configurable so they can easily be moved inside or outside your source control or file sharing environment.

 The `compare.json` file contains file mappings between reference and test files.
 This file tells the comparison module what comparisons to run.
 It is probably best kept inside the `bitmaps_test` directory.